Sidney Reilly: Escape from Russia

-On 3 September 1918 the Pravda and Izvestiya newspapers sensationalised the aborted coup on their front pages.
+On 3 September 1918, the Pravda and Izvestiya newspapers sensationalised the aborted coup on their front pages.
 Outraged headlines denounced the Allied representatives and other foreigners in Moscow as "Anglo-French Bandits".
-The papers arrogated credit for the coup to Reilly and, when he was identified as a key suspect, a dragnet ensued.
+The papers arrogated credit for the coup to Reilly, and when he was identified as a key suspect, a dragnet ensued.
 Reilly "was hunted through days and nights as he had never been hunted before," and "his photograph with a full description and a reward was placarded" throughout the area.

 The Cheka raided his assumed refuge, but the elusive Reilly avoided capture and met Captain Hill while in hiding.
-Hill later wrote that Reilly, despite narrowly escaping his pursuers in both Moscow and Petrograd, "was absolutely cool, calm and collected, not in the least downhearted and only concerned in gathering together the broken threads and starting afresh".
+Hill wrote that Reilly, despite narrowly escaping his pursuers in both Moscow and Petrograd, "was absolutely cool, calm and collected, not in the least downhearted and only concerned in gathering together the broken threads and starting afresh".

 Hill proposed that Reilly escape from Russia via Ukraine to Baku using their network of British agents for safe houses and assistance.
-However, Reilly instead chose a shorter, more dangerous route north through Petrograd and the Baltic Provinces to Finland to get their reports to London as early as possible.
+Reilly instead chose a shorter, more dangerous route north through Petrograd and the Baltic Provinces to Finland to get their reports to London as early as possible.
 With the Cheka closing in, Reilly, carrying a Baltic German passport supplied by Hill, posed as a legation secretary and departed the region in a railway car reserved for the German Embassy.
 In Kronstadt, Reilly sailed by ship to Helsinki and reached Stockholm with the aid of local Baltic smugglers.
 He arrived unscathed in London on 8 November.

-While safely in England, Reilly, Lockhart and other agents were tried in absentia before the Supreme Revolutionary Tribunal in a proceeding which opened 25 November 1918.
+While safely in England, Reilly, Lockhart and other agents were tried in absentia before the Supreme Revolutionary Tribunal in a proceeding which opened on 25 November 1918.
 Approximately twenty defendants faced charges in the trial, most of whom had worked for the Americans or the British in Moscow.
 The case was prosecuted by Nikolai Krylenko, an exponent of the theory that political considerations rather than criminal guilt should decide a case's outcome.

 Krylenko's case concluded on 3 December 1918, with two defendants sentenced to be shot and various others sentenced to terms of prison or forced labour for terms up to five years.
 Thus, the day before Reilly met Sir Mansfield Smith-Cumming ("C") in London for debriefing, the Russian Izvestia newspaper reported that both Reilly and Lockhart had been sentenced to death in absentia by a Revolutionary Tribunal for their roles in the attempted coup of the Bolshevik government.
 The sentence was to be carried out immediately should either of them be apprehended on Soviet soil.
-This sentence would later be served on Reilly when he was caught by Dzerzhinsky's OGPU in 1925.
+This sentence would be served on Reilly when he was caught by Dzerzhinsky's OGPU in 1925.